harlantwood/webdriverio-mocha-example/README.md

 `npm run testy` (bad pun)

 On CI it works fine as is.

+[It works out of the box with Circle CI](https://circleci.com/gh/harlantwood/webdriverio-mocha-example), and likely other CI services too.

 The test is written in coffeescript.
 If you prefer JS, [convert here](http://js2.coffee/).